Aircraft Equipment

 Your ADS-B (Broadcast) out equipment is related but independent.
 By analogy, your Mode C or S transponder is a text message to air traffic controllers.
 Your ADS-B is your X (Twitter) account.
 ADS-B takes the transponder data package and publicly broadcasts it.

 Decades ago, the radar network expanded to cover almost everywhere overland.
 Besides some low-to-the-ground or mountain terrain areas, you can be confident you will be in radar coverage in the 48 states.
-Over the ocean, radar has typically fallen off around 100nm offshore, like radio and navigation reception.
+Over the ocean, ground-based radar has typically fallen off around 100nm offshore, like radio and navigation reception.

 PC-12 Example